shawnohare/go-multiparse/README.md

 	}

 	// A general purpose parser that will produce the same results as above
-	// is constructed by the MakeGeneralParser method. parser := mp.MakeGeneralParser()
+	// is constructed by the NewGeneralParser method. parser := mp.NewGeneralParser()
 	// The ParseType method for this parser is equivalent to the package's
 	// Parse function.
 	parsed1, _ := mp.Parse("123.4")